 A metal screen patch can be put into a streachable screen, but streachable screen by itself doesn't work well unelss you glue it into place because you can't bend the little feet over like staples.
 You can however "sew" a flexible patch onto a larger screen with needle and thread.

-Fewer or No bugs -- two new types of screens
+Fewer or No bugs & no pollen -- two new types of screens